Top Pages

 - How much: He ran fastest.

+It's your go!
+Select the function of the adverb in the following sentences.
+In other words, what is the adverb telling us?
 In the examples above, every adverb is a single word, but an adverb can be made up of more than one word.
 For example:- How: He ran at 10 miles per hour.
-(The bold text is an adverbial phrase.)
+(The highlighted text is an adverbial phrase.)

 - When: He ran when the police arrived.
-(The bold text is an adverbial clause.)
+(The highlighted text is an adverbial clause.)

 - Where: He ran to the shops. (adverbial phrase)

 - Why: He ran to fetch some water.
 (This is an adverbial phrase.
-Look at the list above.
 There are no single-word adverbs that tell us why.)

 - How often: He ran every day. (adverbial phrase)